fmagrini/seislib/README.md

 ```

-Note that we installed Python 3.9 (rather than Python 3.10) since numpy's version 1.22 currently leads compatibility issues.
+Note that we installed Python 3.9 (rather than Python 3.10) since numpy's version 1.22 currently leads to compatibility issues.
 Once the above dependences have been installed, you can proceed with the installation of ***seislib***.

 ```
 pip install seislib